A Dynamic Indicator

 Using a method

-Some people would argue against the modification of a param
+Some people would argue against the modification of a param which is part

 of the declaration of the Indicator and should only be set during the